 Nothing says happy spring break like a walloping spring flu, am I right?
-Iley went down the first 3 days before his school break started last week, then it hit dad on Easter, and now I'm feeling a scratchy throat coming on.
+Iley went down the first 3 days before his school break started last week, then it hit dad on Easter, and now I’m feeling a scratchy throat coming on.
 Ugh.
-Well, at least this delicious wellness smoothie came to fruition because of it.
-It feels like you're drinking liquid sunshine, and is so refreshing and revitalizing when your immune system is not at its best.
+Well, at least this delicious Vitamin C immunity smoothie came to fruition because of it.
+It feels like you’re drinking liquid sunshine, and is so refreshing and revitalizing when your immune system is not at its best.

-You'll notice a shiny new blender in this post by Blendtec.
-It's a dream!
-And it couldn't have come at a better time as our old blender puttered out recently.
+You’ll notice a shiny new blender in this post by Blendtec.
+It’s a dream!
+And it couldn’t have come at a better time as our old blender puttered out recently.
 The model shown here is their stainless Designer 725 model which comes with their Wildside+ Jar.
 It features a super easy-to-use touch screen panel with six preprogrammed custom cycles: Smoothie, Salsa, Ice Cream, Whole Juice, Hot Soup, and Clean.
 I used the Smoothie cycle for this recipe.
-I use the 100-speed touch slider feature most often though, which allows you to control the blend speed as you slide your finger across the slider from stirring, chopping, mixing, blending, or pureeing.
-The Clean setting makes cleaning the jar a snap, just add hot water and a tiny bit of dish soap and it will clean itself.
-I was surprised to find that the blades are not sharp, but it doesn't seem to matter, this powerful machine blends up coconut meat in a snap.
-It also came with Blendtec's new Twister Jar, which is perfect for thicker purees like nut butter and hummus.
-Excited to create some new recipes with that soon.

 This smoothie is packed with vitamin C from mango, strawberries, citrus, and rosehips and I even threw in a 1000mg vitamin C supplement to ensure maximum results.
 Looking through the pantry for other immune boosters to add, I pulled out turmeric for its strong antioxidant and powerful anti-inflammatory effects.
-I also happened to have rosehip powder on hand so I added some of that because rosehips are loaded with Vitamin C. Although this smoothie would taste fine without a sweetener, I wanted to add a bit of our raw backyard honey because it contains anti-bacterial and anti-fungal properties and is a powerful sore throat soother.
-A bit of extra-sweetness will make this blend more enticing to kids' palettes too.
-Lastly, I added a little bit of super nutritious bee pollen which contains nearly all nutrients required by humans, including proteins, free amino acids, and vitamins, including the B-complex, and folic acid.
-If you'd like to make this vegan-friendly then simply omit the honey and bee pollen.
+I also happened to have rosehip powder on hand so I added some of that because rosehips are loaded with Vitamin C.

 Ingredients